 How to Get a Resale Certificate in Arizona

 - How to Apply for a Resale Certificate in Arizona

 - How to Fill out the Arizona Certificate of Resale

-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Arizona, you’ll want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in Arizona, you’ll want to get a resale certificate, or several of them, before you start doing business, as this can save you a lot of time and money.